The UK's largest range of secured loans

 |3% p.a. interest||5% p.a. interest||7% p.a. interest|

-You’ll need to have a monthly income which is stable enough and sufficient enough to cover the monthly repayments.
+You’ll need to have a stable monthly income to cover the monthly repayments.
 The monthly repayments themselves will be dictated by the length of the loan (generally speaking, the longer the loan, the lower the monthly repayments), the interest rate you’re offered and any product or broker fees that might be bundled in with the amount borrowed.

 Ultimately your income is just one important part of the picture on which a lender will assess your case.

 Loan companies might specify a minimum income requirement in their basic lending criteria (example below), but meeting these entry-level criteria means that your application can be assessed for approval, not that approval is guaranteed.